 Academic advising at Stonehill spans all four years of the student's education.
 At its core, advising is a learning process in which students are guided towards discovering meaning and purpose in their academic and co-curricular lives.

-Academic Advising at Stonehill
+Advising at Stonehill

 At Stonehill, advising is organized by major.
 New students are assigned a faculty advisor based on their academic interests and always have the option to change as their interests evolve.